 # – Dalmatia

 Eastern and the biggest part of Croatian coast is called Dalmatia.
 That’s where some famous cities like Dubrovnik, Split and Šibenik are.
 Airports in the area are in Zadar, Split and Dubrovnik, and it’s quite easy to fly there, especially during the summer months.
 Dalmatian towns are filled with culture and beautiful architecture.
 But, if you would like to avoid the crowd during the summer months, visiting some of the smaller villages could be the right choice.

 # – Croatian Islands

-Croatia has more than 1,000 islands and they are the most peaceful places in Croatia to visit.
-Pag and Hvar are some of the most famous, but they are also well know as ‘party islands’. Šolta and Mljet have some beautiful nature and are quiet peaceful.
+Croatia has more than 1,000 islands, and they are the most peaceful places in Croatia to visit.
+Pag and Hvar are some of the most famous, but they are also well known as ‘party islands’. Šolta and Mljet have some beautiful nature and are quite peaceful.
 You can get to them via ferries and you can check their schedule on a link here.

 # – Dubrovnik

 I’m writing a separate paragraph about Dubrovnik because it’s definitely the most popular place to visit in Croatia.
 With it’s so well preserved the old town, it became even more popular as a setting for the King’s Landing in the Game of Thrones.
 Although so dreamy and beautiful, it could get too crowded during the summer months.
 That’s why I would avoid visiting it between July and August altogether.
 And would leave my visit for not so busy, but still months with great weather – May, June, September or October.